 A lawyer can help you determine if there are any other options besides filing a lawsuit against another driver's insurance company, like filing a personal injury lawsuit against the driver who hit yours.

-Entrust in Browning Law Firm for the Best Solutions to Your Legal Advisory Needs
+Browning Law Firm - The Best Solutions to Your Legal Advisory Needs

 Can you sue someone for hitting your parked car?
 Yes, you can sue someone for hitting your parked car, but you'll need to prove the other driver's liability and the amount of damages you've suffered.
 If you do want to sue, get the right paperwork and file the lawsuit in small claims court.
 Don't hesitate to seek legal recourse when someone hits your parked car and causes damage.